-(B) Failure by the Homeowner or anyone other than the Builder or its agents or subcontractors to comply with the warranty requirements of manufacturers of elevators, Solar Systems, Smart Home Components and Consumer Products included in the home.
+(B) Failure by the Homeowner or anyone other than the Builder or its agents or subcontractors to comply with the warranty requirements of manufacturers of appliances, fixtures, and equipment.

 (C) Failure by the Homeowner to give timely notice to the Builder of any defects.